Deborah DeBare, Executive Director

 Carmen Recalde-Russo, SOAR Coordinator

 Carmen Recalde-Russo is the Coordinator of SOAR (Sisters Overcoming Abusive Relationships).
-She joined RICADV in 2007.
+She joined the RICADV in 2007.
 Prior to joining the Coalition, Carmen worked for Blackstone Valley Advocacy Center as the Latino Advocate.
 She holds a Law Degree in Paraguay, South America, her country of origin.
-In Paraguay she represented victims of domestic violence in Family Court cases.
-She also represented and provided legal assistance to worker’s and farmer’s cooperatives.
+In Paraguay, she represented victims of domestic violence in Family Court cases.
+She also represented and provided legal assistance to worker and farmer cooperatives.

-Cristina E. Williams is the Media Relations Coordinator of the RICADV.
-She coordinates the development and implementation of media-related activities that include responses to high-profile domestic violence cases, planning press events, procuring coverage for campaigns to end domestic violence and public outreach for member agency events.
-Prior to joining RICADV, Cristina worked at the Make-A-Wish Foundation, where she garnered support from local business and media communities to grant the wishes of children with life-threatening medical conditions.
+Cristina E. Williams is the Manager of Communications & Public Affairs for the RICADV.
+She coordinates the development and implementation of media-related and communications activities that include responses to high-profile domestic violence cases, planning press events, overseeing public awareness campaigns, procuring coverage for campaigns to end domestic violence / improve systems, and public outreach for member agency events.
+Prior to joining the RICADV, Cristina worked at the Make-A-Wish Foundation, where she garnered support from local business and media communities to grant the wishes of children with life-threatening medical conditions.
 Her experience includes communications and public affairs work for corporations such as The New York Times and Sony, where she delivered integrated marketing solutions, corporate branding, strategic planning, philanthropic events and other business communications.
-She holds dual bachelor's degrees in English and Journalism/Media Studies from Rutgers College, The State University of New Jersey.
+She holds dual Bachelor's degrees in English and Journalism/Media Studies from Rutgers College, The State University of New Jersey.